 The Photographer’s Guide To Mexico City

 Mexico City is a big, chaotic, beautiful, and truly unique city for photographers.
-I’ve done a big photography project in Mexico City and here’s my advice.
+If you’re looking for a Mexico City photographer, look no further.

 For the past 4 years, I’ve been sharing my street photography on Instagram and I just finished a short documentary on how to navigate Mexico City as a photographer – especially aimed at foreigners visiting Mexico.